UCLA-VAST/recut/README.md

 ### Reconstruct

-If you've created a point grid for an image named `point.vdb`, the following would reconstruct the image based off of a directory of files which note the coordinates of starting locations (somas).
+If you've created a point grid for an image, for example named `point.vdb`, the following would reconstruct the image based off of a directory of files which note the coordinates of starting locations (somas).
 This directory in the following example is shown as `marker_files`:
 ```
 recut point.vdb --seeds marker_files
 ```
+This will create a folder in your current directory `run-1` which has folder for each component of neurons and their respective SWC outputs.

 If you created a corresponding VDB grid of type uint8 for channel 0 and type mask for channel 1 you can also output a window for each swc used by:
 ```
 recut point.vdb --seeds marker_files --output-windows uint8.vdb mask.vdb
 ```
+This will create a folder in your current directory `run-2` which has a folder for each component of neurons along with its compressed TIFF file for the bounding volume of the component for the uint8.vdb and mask.vdb grid passed to be used in a SWC viewing software.

 ### Combine
 Not finished.